Skip to content

 • Strings, nose buttons, kisser buttons, nock points, or any item that may come into contact with the user’s face cannot be returned or refunded unless defective.

-• Bows, Risers and Limbs will not be refunded unless defective.
+• Bows, risers, arrows, bolts and limbs will not be refunded unless defective.

 • Releases will not be refunded for saftey and liability reasons.
 Defective items are subject to manufacturer warranty.